organize paperwork without a filing cabinet

 Dividers and Organizers

-• File Pocket Pages: Slip pockets into binders to hold receipts, cards, or receipts.
+Expandable Files are useful to fold out sections and keep paper corralled.
+Label their outer edges for the record.
+File Pocket Pages are basically slip pockets into binders to hold receipts, cards, or receipts.
 Write subjects on spines.

 Paperwork Management